learning-zone/python-basics/README.md

 Answer these type of Python Interview Questions with Examples.

-First, let's discuss what a set is.
+First, let\'s discuss what a set is.
 A set is a collection of items, where there cannot be any duplicates.
 A set is also unordered.

      myset={1,3,2,2}
      myset